 American Vampire Vol. 1 $20

 Original scripting by Stephen King, Scott Snyder (one of the hottest names in comics right now) writing, Rafael Albuquerque on art – what isn’t to like about the 2011 Eisner award winning ‘Best New Series?’
-And don’t let the recent vampire craze keep you away, there’s no sparkling, quite the opposite, American Vampire “explore(s) notions of vampire evolution and trace the bloodline of a new kind of vampire, an American species, with new powers and characteristics, through various decades of American history. [
+And don’t let the recent vampire craze keep you away, there’s no sparkling, quite the opposite, American Vampire “explore(s) notions of vampire evolution and trace the bloodline of a new kind of vampire, an American species, with new powers and characteristics, through various decades of American history. [wiki].
+The collected edition is now out in paperback and packs the same amount of punch.
+Celebrate the holidays the right way – with bloody vampires from the 1920’s.

 Who Is Jake Ellis?
 Volume 1 $17